carbon-language/carbon-lang/libcxx/docs/DesignDocs/UniquePtrTrivialAbi.rst

 ======

 * Annotate the two definitions of ``std::unique_ptr``  with ``clang::trivial_abi`` attribute.
-* Put the attribuate behind a flag because this change has potential compilation and runtime breakages.
+* Put the attribute behind a flag because this change has potential compilation and runtime breakages.

 This comes with some side effects: